kubauth/kubauth-doc/docs/30-user-guide/190-identity-merging.md

     ```

-!!! notes
+!!! note

-    As we may use users 'jim' and 'john' later in this manuel, we suggest you bring them alive,
-    by setting back `merger.idProviders["ucrd'].credentialAuthority: true` and applying again the Helm chart.
+    Since we may use the `jim` and `john` users later in this manual, we recommend restoring them by setting `merger.idProviders["ucrd"].credentialAuthority: true` and reapplying the Helm chart.